WHAT IS IT?

 Pieces can be as long as you want, but preferably between 3-6 paragraphs.
 Pieces should:

-- Contain NO racist, sexist, homophobic, or otherwise offensive language and ideas
+- Contain NO racist, sexist, homophobic, or otherwise offensive language

 - Have a title and an image attached to them.